Privacy information

 b.
 Service provider

-We use the service Hubspot from Massachusetts (USA) to send the whitepaper.
-Your e-mail address as a mandatory field and optionally name, position, company, telephone number are therefore transmitted by us to Hubspot.
+We use the Pardot service of salesforce.com, inc. (USA) to send the white paper.
+Your e-mail address as a mandatory field and optionally name, position, company, telephone number are therefore transmitted by us to Pardot of salesforce.com, inc. (USA).

 The processing is carried out on our behalf and is based on the legal basis of Art.
 6 lit. f) DSGVO and serves our legitimate interest in customer acquisition as well as customer retention.
-If you do not want your data to be processed by Hubspot, you should not request a whitepaper or unsubscribe.
+If you do not want your data to be processed by Pardot of salesforce.com, inc. (USA), you should not request a whitepaper or unsubscribe.

 4. Webinars